This first comprehensive monograph encompasses the manifold painterly practice of Canadian London-based artist Allison Katz (b. 1980).

 She rejects formal or thematic coherence and therefore resists the labeling of a style.
 Avoiding narrative or continuity, the artist instead chooses to approach each canvas anew, taking on different personas, and sometimes forcing opposing tastes to coexist uncomfortably within a single tableau.

-Gathering together Katz’s successive bodies of works since the beginning of the 2010s, this monograph includes essays by Oakville Galleries director Frances Loeffler, Canadian poet Lisa Robertson, and The List Visual Arts Center Director Yuri Stone.
+Gathering together Katz’s successive bodies of works since the beginning of the 2010s, this monograph includes essays by Oakville Galleries director Frances Loeffler, Canadian poet Lisa Robertson, art critic and writer Kirsty Bell, MIT List Visual Arts Center director Yuri Stone, as well as a conversation between the artist and artist and editor Camilla Wills.

-Published alongside her exhibition at List Visual Arts Centre, MIT.
+Published alongside her exhibition at MIT List Visual Arts Centre, Cambridge, and Oakville Galleries, Oakville.